captdam/DD-40/Operator/Controller/README.md

 **_[S1]_** At the beginning, the operator-side console is waiting for package from the ROV. **_[S6]_** Before the operator could do any data processing, the package needs to be fully received.
 Therefore, the window for Rx receiver is S2, S3 and S4.

 In state 3 of the main process **_[S3]_** , the operator-side console will pack the package and send the first word of it.
 Before the loop ends **_[S8]_** , the package should be fully sent.
 Since the transmission takes some time, there should be extra time before the loop ends.
-Hence, the window for Tx transmitter includes part of S3, from S4 to S7, and the beginning of S8. ?????Shorter is better????? (window越短越好，不然会导致数据不能再window内完全传输).
+Hence, the window for Tx transmitter includes part of S3, from S4 to S7, and the beginning of S8. ?????Shorter is better?????
+(UART传输时间越短越好，不然会导致数据不能再window内完全传输。另外顺便加一句：There are two method to decrease the length of UART process: sending less word, or sending word faster.
+Because fasst transmission is not reliable in long-range envirnoment; hence, the key to solve this problem is to send less word.
+That means, only send the critical data.).

 In order to update LCD display, the MCU writes to buffer, and a timer interrupt constantly rise and write the data to the LCD modules.
 Hence, the window for LCD writing covers the entire loop.